microsoft/ML-For-Beginners/2-Regression/4-Logistic/README.md

 By now you have loaded up the [starter notebook](./notebook.ipynb) with pumpkin data once again and cleaned it so as to preserve a dataset containing a few variables, including `Color`.
 Let's visualize the dataframe in the notebook using a different library: [Seaborn](https://seaborn.pydata.org/index.html), which is built on Matplotlib which we used earlier.

 Seaborn offers some neat ways to visualize your data.
-For example, you can compare distributions of the data for each point in a side-by side grid.
+For example, you can compare distributions of the data for each point in a side-by-side grid.

 1. Create such a grid by instantiating a `PairGrid`, using our pumpkin data `new_pumpkins`, followed by calling `map()`: